mayoverse/kinship2/documentation/arguments.md

 #' @param title The title of the plot.
 #' @param add_to_existing A logical to know if the plot should be added to an
 #' existing plot.
+#' @param boxh Height of the legend boxes
+#' @param boxw Width of the legend boxes

 ## Arguments of plot
 #' @param fam_to_plot default=1.
 If the pedigree contains multiple families,